jadevaibhav/ArtistIdentifier/README.md

 ## Comparison:
 The comparisons between models is summarized in comparison.ipynb.
 As per the test set, the Resnet50 model with transfer learning performs significantly better than the other.
 Suprisingly, the siamese model performs lesser than the plain transfer learning model(wheras it is also intiated with Imagenet weights).
 I am further investigating the problem with the siamese training model as it is supposed to work even better.

+## Few last words...
+Thank you for staying with me till the end.
+If you liked my repo and the work I have done, feel free to star this repo and follow me.
+I will make sure to bring out awesome deep learning projects like this in the future.
+Until the next time, サヨナラ!

+###### PS: I am an anime fan ;)